Contents

 Synopsis

 Behçet disease, or Behçet syndrome, is a chronic, relapsing, inflammatory disorder of unknown etiology.
 It is a multisystem disease that is characterized by oropharyngeal and genital ulcers and ocular involvement, and there may be vascular, articular, gastrointestinal, neurologic, urogenital, pulmonary, and cardiac findings as well.
-Although the pathogenesis is not fully understood, it is thought to be an inflammatory reaction triggered by infectious agents such as herpes simplex 1 (HSV-1) or Streptococcus in genetically predisposed individuals.
+In genetically predisposed individuals, it may be triggered by infectious agents such as herpes simplex 1 (HSV-1) or Streptococcus; histamine-releasing foods such as citrus fruits, cheese, or nuts; poor oral hygiene; or stress; or triggers may not be identified.
 Circulating immune complexes and neutrophils are part of the pathogenesis, leading to vascular injury.

 Behçet disease is relatively uncommon and is more prevalent in Japan and Middle Eastern and Mediterranean countries.
 While Behçet disease has an equal sex distribution overall, there is male predominance in Middle Eastern and Mediterranean patients and female predominance in Japan and Korea.
+Severe disease is more commonly seen in males.
 The onset of symptoms typically occurs during the third or fourth decades of life.
 Rarely, it can present during childhood, and usually in children with a positive family history of the syndrome.
 Behçet disease is strongly associated with the HLA-B51 allele, which is present in more than 80% of Asian patients with Behçet disease.

 Clinically, Behçet disease is characterized by recurrent oropharyngeal and genital ulcers and ocular involvement.
 Oral ulcers are the initial presenting sign in up to 80% of patients and can lead to scarring, dysphagia, and odynophagia.
 Genital ulcers present similarly to oropharyngeal lesions; they tend to recur less frequently but are more prone to scar formation.
 Potential complications include fistulae.